-Premier dog training in Sacramento, Lake Tahoe and many other areas of the Northern California Region
+Premier dog training in Northern California serving Sacramento,

 Dog Training Equipment and Accessories

-While we cannot possibly address the vast variety of tools used for training, we believe that is in your best interest to at least know a bit about dog training equipment, tools, and accessories.
+While we cannot possibly address on this website the vast variety of tools used for training, we believe that it's in your best interest to at least know a bit about some of the more common and popular dog training equipment, tools, and accessories.
 Below are a few examples of commonly available tools typically used in some form of dog training.
 Keep in mind that we do not advocate the use of all these tools in all situations, as not all these tools will help every dog in every situation.
 We believe that the careful selection of the proper tools based on you and your dog's needs and personalities is the best avenue to help you achieve the best results.
-Also note that the items detailed below are listed in no particular order.
+But, remember this - regardless of which training tool is being used at any given time, that tool should NEVER be used to punish a dog.
+A training tool should be used simply to get a dog's attention.
+Once you have his/her attention, it is then up to YOU to clearly communicate to the dog in a way it clearly understands what it is you are asking of it.

 Leash

 Some might say that a leash, also referred to as a "lead", is the single most important tool for training your dog.
 Leashes vary greatly in size, color, the material of which they're made, and some are specially designed for specific applications.
-Some dog owners buy a leash based on color and/or style, whereas it may make more sense to consider the application of a leash when determining the proper leash to purchase.
+Some dog owners buy a leash based on color and/or style, whereas it may make more sense to consider the particular application of a leash before acquiring one.

-For example, while a leather leash with a fancy design is attractive, it may make more sense to acquire a leash constructed of nylon webbing if you live in an area where inclement weather is common, or you often take your dog to a lake or beach.
-On the other hand, while water will soften, discolor, or even prematurely weather the appearance of leather, you may find a leather lead to be more comfortable in your hand.
+For example, when choosing a leash to use to walk a dog, a leather leash with a fancy design may be attractive, but it may make more sense to acquire a leash constructed of a more weather resistant material if you live in an area where inclement weather is common, or you often take your dog to a lake or beach.
+On the other hand, while water will soften, discolor, or even prematurely weather the appearance of leather, some people find a leather lead to be more comfortable in their hand.
+Keep in mind that leather also stretches a bit when pulled tight.

-Another important factor is the length of the lead, as some lengths are more applicable to training than others.
-An example of this is a 4 foot leash which provides ample length for the average-sized dog to walk near you when you're out an about.
-On the other hand, a 4 foot leash might not be quite long enough to be used during training, especially if your dog is the type that needs to be on a leash during training sessions that require your dog to be some distance from you.
+Another important factor is the length of the leash, as some lengths, while satisfactory for walking a dog in the Heel position, are not well-suited for training.
+An example of this is the common 4 foot leash which provides ample length for the average-sized dog to walk close to you.
+On the other hand, a 4 foot leash is really not long enough to be used for basic obedience training, and is surely not long enough for training that requires your dog to be some distance from you.
+In fact, a 4 foot leash might not even be long enough to allow your buddy to do his or her "business" while casually out and about.

-Distance-training leashes up to 30 feet in length are commonly available.
-However, it is worth mentioning that because each dog is different, it may not be cost-effective to assume that you will definitely need a lengthy leash.
-That would depend as much on your dog's learning abilities as it does on what it is you want to teach your dog.
+Distance-training leads up to 30 feet in length are commonly available, however, it is worth mentioning that because each dog is different, it may not be cost-effective to initially assume that you will definitely need a lengthy leash.
+Whether or not you need a lead of such length is dependent upon what it is you want to teach your dog.

-While you may ultimately end up with several different leashes, the best all-around leash to own first is a 6 foot leash with a secure clasp which gives you some room to work with, yet can quickly and easily be held short when you need to keep your dog close to you, such as when walking through a crowd.
+So, while you may ultimately end up with several different leashes, the best all-around leash to own first is a 6 foot leash with a secure clasp, as a 6 foot leash will give you some room to work with, yet can quickly and easily be held short when you need to keep your dog close to you, such as when walking through a crowd.

 Collar